triangletodd/old-dotfiles/README.md

 ```

 ### Using my Makefile
-I will use the bash package in my example commands that require a package name.
+I've used bash as an example for package specific tasks.

 ###### Stow all packages
     make stow